If you have an expecting female dog, you should know that they require regular stimulation through non-strenuous exercises and routine care.

 - Nesting behaviors include shredding bedding and other materials around your home.

-- Pregnant dogs may become less active and lethargic and may not want to eat regular foods.
+- Pregnant dogs may become less active and may refrain from eating regular foods.
 Morning sickness is usual in many dogs.

-- The dog may scratch at the floor and some dogs may begin to hoard food and other items.
+- The dog may scratch on the floor and some dogs may begin to hoard food and other items.

 - During pregnancy, your dog may become unusually irritable to noise and strangers.